refaktor/rye/README.md

 kind: "admin"
 open sqlite://data.db |query { select * from user where kind = ?kind }
-; returns a Spreadsheet of admins
+; returns: Spreadsheet of admins

-read %name.txt |fix { "John Doe" } |post* https://example.com/postname 'text
+read %name.txt |fix { "Anonymous" } |post* https://example.com/postname 'text
-; makes HTTP post of name read from a file or "John Doe" if missing
+; makes HTTP post of the name read from a file, or "Anonymous" if file failed to be read
 ```

 ### Meet Rye